-The theft of a customer database, the data of which may be used to commit identity fraud, would need to be notified, given the impact this is likely to have on those individuals who could suffer financial loss or other consequences.
-On the other hand, you would not normally need to notify the ICO, for example, about the loss or inappropriate alteration of a staff telephone list.
+The theft of a customer database, whose data may be used to commit identity fraud, would need to be notified, given its likely impact on those individuals who could suffer financial loss or other consequences.
+But you would not normally need to notify the ICO, for example, about the loss or inappropriate alteration of a staff telephone list.

-For more details about assessing risk, please see section IV of the Article 29 Working Party (WP29) guidelines on personal data breach notification.
-WP29 has been replaced by the European Data Protection Board (EDPB) which has endorsed these guidelines.
+For more details about assessing risk, please see section IV of the Article 29 Working Party guidelines on personal data breach notification.

 If your organisation uses a data processor, and this processor suffers a breach, then under Article 33(2) it must inform you without undue delay as soon as it becomes aware.

 Your organisation (the controller) contracts an IT services firm (the processor) to archive and store customer records.
 The IT firm detects an attack on its network that results in personal data about its clients being unlawfully accessed.
 As this is a personal data breach, the IT firm promptly notifies you that the breach has taken place.
-You in turn notify the ICO.
+You in turn notify the ICO, if reportable.

 If you use a processor, the requirements on breach reporting should be detailed in the contract between you and your processor, as required under Article 28.
-For more details about contracts, please see our guidance on contracts and liabilities between controllers and processors.
+For more details about contracts, please see our draft UK GDPR guidance on contracts and liabilities between controllers and processors.

 You must report a notifiable breach to the ICO without undue delay, but not later than 72 hours after becoming aware of it.
 If you take longer than this, you must give reasons for the delay.

-Section II of the WP29 Guidelines on personal data breach notification gives more details of when a controller can be considered to have “become aware” of a breach.
+Section II of the Article 29 Working Party Guidelines on personal data breach notification gives more details of when a controller can be considered to have ‘become aware’ of a breach.

-When reporting a breach, the GDPR says you must provide:
+When reporting a breach, the UK GDPR says you must provide:

 - a description of the nature of the personal data breach including, where possible: